-Kate acts in a wide range of credit and non-credit related regulatory matters including contentious and non-contentious advisory work.
+Kate is recognised as a leader in her field by both Chambers and Partners and the Legal 500.
+She acts in a wide range of credit and non-credit related regulatory matters including contentious and non-contentious advisory work.

-Kate has advised on the implementation of the Consumer Credit Directive, the Consumer Rights Directive and the Green Deal.
+Kate was involved in the implementation of the Consumer Credit Directive, the Consumer Rights Directive and the Green Deal.

 - Burrell & ors v Helical (Bramshott Place) Ltd EWHC 3727 (Ch): Kate, led by Ian Mill QC, successfully acted for the defendant in a case where the High Court considered the test to be applied in determining whether an agreement provides for credit;